-Dangers of Inhalant Abuse
+The Dangers of Inhalant Abuse

 The disease of addiction is insidious and life-threatening.
 We cannot overstate the dangers of inhalant use.
 Products containing inhalants also contain poison, so your health and well-being are constantly at risk.
-In Washington, possession of inhalants is illegal if you intend to inhale them.
+In Washington, possessing inhalants is illegal if you intend to inhale them.
 Using inhalants can have the following effects on your health: